 Website | Full list of outlets

-Ng Kim Lee is a treasure trove of cakes, puffs and their signature mini muffins ($0.50 each).
+Ng Kim Lee is a treasure trove of cakes, puffs and their signature Mini Muffins ($0.60 each).
 These muffins come in classic flavours such as chocolate, blueberry and lemon.
-Their pandan chiffon cake ($1.20 per slice) is fluffy, fragrant and definitely worth a try too.
+Their Kaya Cake ($1 per slice) is fluffy, fragrant, with a dense kaya jelly base that makes it definitely worth a try too.
 Prices are cheap, so you can snack all you want on their array of baked goods!